 The online class has a very different rhythm from on-campus classes, and each online course is different from other online courses.
-In this class, units will open on given Tuesday mornings at 8:00 AM.
-All assignments for that unit will be due on given Mondays at 11:59 p.m. (midnight) with one exception: Discussion commentaries are due on the Wednesday prior to the end of a unit to allow time for replies to be submitted before the closing of a unit.
+In this class, the first unit opens on Monday, April 3rd and closes three weeks later on a Monday.
+The second unit opens on the Tuesday following and closes 3 weeks later on a Monday.
+Unit 3 and 4 are only two weeks long, but contain a similar amount of work.
+All assignments are due on given days at 11:59 p.m. (midnight) with one exception: Discussion commentaries are due on the Wednesday prior to the end of a unit to allow time for replies to be submitted before the closing of a unit.